ciellycheesecake/ciellycheesecake/README.md

 *I'm sensitive, please be mindful of that.
 My mood can change a lot, IWC is usually stated.*

-*no I do NOT online date.
+*No I do NOT online date.
 Someone randomly flirted with me Im not dealing with that again*

 *For friends I know irl pls dont EVER use my irl name unless we're whispering*